The Wolverhampton City Centre Metro is being extended to improve regional transport in West Midlands, UK. The extension is a…

 The first X2000 tilting train was delivered from ADtranz in 1990.
 Since then they have benefited from aggressive marketing, and are credited with saving the Swedish passenger rail network from extinction.

 While the initial route chosen for X2000 was the main Stockholm-Gothenburg corridor, infrastructure works have subsequently been carried out over the whole of the country’s network to allow all routes to benefit from the success of X2000.

 However, it is on this main corridor where the most dramatic time savings have been achieved.
 In 1990, before the introduction of X2000, journey times averaged three hours 45 minutes.
 Eight years later, these have been cut by one hour.

 The savings in time have also had dramatic effects on SJ’s market share of Stockholm-Gothenburg traffic.
 Ridership increased steadily each year, to reach nearly nine million journeys in 1996, giving it almost 80% of the rail-borne market, and representing a ten-fold increase over the first seven years.

 X2000 now has over half of the market for all rail journeys between Sweden’s two main cities, and achieved these improvements without the need for lengthy infrastructure works, allowing the benefits to be offered to passengers much more quickly.

-Each X2000 formation consists of one 4400hp power car, powered at 15kV ac.
+Each X2000 formation consists of one 4400hp car, powered at 15kV AC.
 Each unit can be made up of up to 16 intermediate vehicles with a maximum capacity of 1,600 passengers, but a typical train will only have five intermediate trailers.